 If you want to keep your Bitcoin (BTC) and other cryptocurrencies safe, then it’s essential that you’re taking steps to protect your computer and online accounts.

 In this post, I’m going to touch on 8 basic things you can do to protect your computer and website accounts from the ever-growing number of threats on the wild web.
 This isn’t exciting stuff but is important to get right if you’re doing anything cryptocurrency-related on your computer.

 Ensure that all your devices are protected by a long password.
 On your phone, I’d suggest using a PIN over a pattern to unlock it.

 Create strong passwords which are randomly generated (i.e. unique).
 Ideally, you want a password which is at least 12 digits long – including a mixture of uppercase letters, lowercase letters, numbers, and symbols.

-You could make use of a decent password manager (e.g. KeePass) to manage all of your details.
-Do make sure that the password to access your password manager is also strong and unique.
+You could make use of a decent password manager (like KeePass or Bitwarden) to manage all of your details.
+Also, make sure that the password to access your password manager is also strong and unique.